 Ron Hines DVM PhD

-Other Articles About Liver Problems:
+Some Other Articles On Liver Problems:

 After digestion, your pet’s liver is the first stop for all the things that your dog and cat eats.
 It is the liver’s primary job to sort through them, identify each one and rework (process) each one of them in unique ways before allowing beneficial nutrients and compounds to enter your pet’s general blood stream.
 It is also the liver’s job to see to it that undesirable ones never get there.
 Once nutrients pass through the liver, they become the building blocks or energy for cells throughout your pet’s body.

 The liver is also the first stop for ingested toxins, drugs and undesirable compounds that enter your pet’s body.
 The liver does its best to neutralize compounds that pose a health threat.
 There are plenty of those potentially-toxic compounds that dogs and cats are exposed to.
 That is particularly true in our polluted urban environment, when inappropriate food items are eaten and when their diets consist of processed pet foods. ( read here, here & here )

 When you see a TV ad where the pet’s owner eats a spoonful of their own dog or cat’s food, that brand is probably as safe for your pet as it is for you.
 But foods processed and sold specifically for pets tend to have “second class ingredients” that can be quite hard on the liver.
 Do you see the Mars family eating Royal Canin? ( read here )